martijal/SI507FinalProj/README.md

 The current repo does not include all the pieces needed for the code to run successfully, as it is missing the database and cleaned csv files.
 I uploaded the bare minimum to make the code run to allow the teaching team to see it work fully.
 When you first fun the code, then, you must add --init to the end of the command line (e.g. Python3 FinalProj_V4.py --init) This will create two other csv files and a database in your working dir.
+This doesn't take much more than 10 seconds, which is why I didn't bother uploading everything.

 The code begins by cleaning a .tsv file I captured from the online database.
 This file is processed to clean it up as a csv and create 'bias' scores from the DemVote and RepVote columns.
 Then, I create another csv that is the aggregation of the bias